Check out my rankings within each division by clicking on the links below. If there is a lineal champion in a weight class, he is ranked No. 1.

 10. Tevin Farmer (25-4-1)

 Philadelphia's Farmer, a southpaw, has won 18 fights in a row, including victories against former titlist Gamaliel Diaz and Ivan Redkach, since an eight-round knockout loss to former world titlist Jose Pedraza in 2012.
-Farmer is sidelined while recovering from a gunshot to his hand.
+Farmer will return from a gunshot wound to his hand to face Japan's Kenichi Ogawa (22-1) for a vacant title on an HBO undercard in December.